-If you use all these techniques you can both survive big storms, but more importantly you’ll be able to do this in relative comfort (warmer, safer) and be able to move on or up once the storm has past.
-Of off the skills in this book, this is one of the most important for your survival.
+If you use all these techniques you can both survive big storms, but more importantly, you’ll be able to do this in relative comfort (warmer, safer) and be able to move on or up once the storm has passed.
+Of the skills in this book, this is one of the most important for your survival.

 Below I will cover each of these topics.

-A single layer of snow blocks set in the correct position, shape and configuration will not only save your tent, but also make it quieter (less flapping), warmer and if set correctly, less likely to becoming drifted it.
-Russian climbers in the past have avoided snow walls, preferring to place their tents in more exposed places so as to avoid drifting (tents getting buried), but the designs of their tunnel tents tended to be more heavy duty then western designs (thicker poles).
-For Western climbers the use of a wall in any camping spot should be second nature (with or without a good forecast), but you should also take to to understand how to best build and set one, so as not to create secondary problems.
+A single layer of snow blocks set in the correct position, shape and configuration will not only save your tent but also make it quieter (less flapping), warmer and if set correctly, less likely to becoming drifted it.
+Russian climbers in the past have avoided snow walls, preferring to place their tents in more exposed places so as to avoid drifting (tents getting buried), but the designs of their tunnel tents tended to be more heavy-duty than western designs (thicker poles).
+For Western climbers, the use of a wall in any camping spot should be second nature (with or without a good forecast), but you should also take to understand how to best build and set one, so as not to create secondary problems.